 CS/HB 4027 also repeals s.
 373.1963(5), F.S.
-When requested by a member requires SWFWMD to review whether a water withdrawal within the jurisdictional boundaries of the member government is in compliance with applicable permits and regulations.
+When requested by a member government of the West Coast Regional Water Supply Authority, this section requires SWFWMD to review whether a water withdrawal within the jurisdictional boundaries of the member government is in compliance with applicable permits and regulations.

-With regard to external changes, CS/HB 4027 proposes to amend a number of sections of law in order to ensure the effective implementation of the governance restructuring.
+With regard to external changes, CS/HB 4027 amends a number of sections of law in order to ensure the effective implementation of the governance restructuring.
 First, the bill amends s.
 120.52(12), F.S., to exclude from the definition of "party," for purposes of the Florida APA, a member government to the extent that an interlocal agreement under ss.
 163.01 and 373.1962, F.S., exists in which the member government agrees that its substantial interests are not affected or that it is bound by alternative dispute resolution.
 CS/HB 4027 provides that the exclusion is limited to only those particular types of disputes or controversies identified in an interlocal agreement.

-The proposed committee bill also amends s.
+The bill also amends s.
 682.02, F.S.
 It specifically provides that in any written interlocal agreement under ss.
 163.01 and 373.1962, F.S., that parties may agree to arbitrate any controversy between them concerning water use permitting and other matters.